AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Results and Discussion

 The cladding surface and fuel centerline temperatures of $\rm UO_{2}$ system are shown in Figure \ref{fig:uq_uo2} (b) and Figure \ref{fig:uq_uo2} (c).
 They appear to follow the power history.
 Both temperatures increase and reach equilibrium conditions at 2.8 hours.
-The mean value and standard deviation of cladding surface temperature converged ($\rm RSD < 0.0\%$).
+The cladding surface temperature's mean value and standard deviation converged ($\rm RSD < 0.0\%$).
 In contrast, the fuel centerline shows significant fluctuations ($\rm RSD \sim 1.2\%$).
 Also, it is confirmed that the maximum cladding surface and fuel centerline temperatures do not exceed their melting point, $\rm UO_{2}: 3138\,(K)$ and $\rm SiC: 3003\,(K)$.
-This remains true when the input uncertainties are taken into account.
-The effects of input variables on the cladding surface and fuel centerline are shown in Figure \ref{fig:sa_uo2} (b) and Figure \ref{fig:sa_uo2} (c).
-Figure \ref{fig:sa_uo2} (b) reveals that the cladding surface temperature is affected by the fuel thermal conductivity, fuel density, and cladding thermal conductivity, respectively.
-In contrast, the dominant contributor to the fuel centerline temperature is only the thermal conductivity of the fuel pellet.
+It remains true when the input uncertainties are taken into account.
 For the $\rm U_{3}Si_{2}$ system, the results are shown in Figure \ref{fig:uq_u3si2} (b) and Figure \ref{fig:uq_u3si2} (c).
 The $\rm U_{3}Si_{2}$ and $\rm UO_{2}$ systems show similar trends to each other as well as the burnup.
 It is noteworthy that the $\rm U_{3}Si_{2}$ system showed increased cladding temperature and decreased nuclear fuel temperature compared to the $\rm UO_{2}$ system.
 It is a typical example of the ATF concept of reducing fuel temperature by employing fuels with relatively high thermal conductivity.
-The results of the sensitivity analysis for $\rm U_{3}Si_{2}$ are shown in Figure \ref{fig:sa_u3si2} (b) and Figure \ref{fig:sa_u3si2} (c).
-A contribution from fuel thermal conductivity appeared in the $\rm UO_{2}$ system, whereas it was not observed in the $\rm U_{3}Si_{2}$ system.
-Instead, a significant increase in the fuel density contribution was observed.